-From a page in a document, click Document toolbox b.
+From a page in a document, click Document toolbox.

 Click on the cog icon.

-For the version you want to copy, click ••• in the Actions column and select Copy.
-The Copy version dialog displays.
+1. Locate the version you would like to copy and click More page tree actions (•••) in the Actions column > select Copy.

-Pick a location for your copy by selecting the Confluence Space and then the Parent page.
+2. Pick a location for your page tree copy by selecting the Confluence Space and then the Parent page.

 What Gets Copied?

 When copying a version, some details are included on with the new copy, and some are not: